-To be able to consolidate your loans, you’ll need to be attending school as just a part-time student, have graduated from school or left school completely.
-Most federal loans can be consolidated, but if you have private loans, you must meet certain requirements if you’re in danger of defaulting on your loan.
-Once your loan is consolidated, you can start making new payments in a couple month’s time or sooner.
+To be able to consolidate your loans, you’ll need to be attending school as just a part-time student, have graduated from school or left school entirely.
+Most federal loans can be consolidated, but if you have private loans, you must meet specific requirements if you’re in danger of defaulting on your loan.
+Once your debt is combined, you can start making new payments in a couple of months or sooner.

-If you have a private loan – through a bank, credit union, or other financial institution – refinancing may be the better choice for you.
-You can generally get a lower interest rate than a direct consolidation loan, which adds interest on top of your other loans, and you may be able to pay off a loan quicker when refinancing.
-However, you have to have good credit to be able to refinance.
+If you have a private loan, for example through a bank, credit union, or other financial institution, refinancing may be the better choice for you primarily because private loans are not eligible for consolidation.
+Refinancing can generally afford you a lower interest rate than a direct consolidation loan, and you can pay off your debt quicker when refinancing.
+However, you must have good credit to be approved for a refinance.

 Many financing companies can efficiently assist you in finding the right option for you; however, be aware of refinancing and consolidation scams.
 Scammers are eager to charge you unnecessary fees, so, before you sign on the dotted line, research several reputable lending companies, check consumer reviews, and consider their presentations carefully to be sure they are viable and reasonable offers.

 Don’t let student loan debt discourage you from obtaining the education you deserve.
 As most careers require a college education, (at least a minimum degree), you can easily find the help you need.
 Just be smart about it!
 Be sure to check into other helpful options to see if you qualify before making a consolidation or refinance commitment, such as an Income-Driven Repayment (IDR) plan, the Public Service Loan Forgiveness (PSLF) option or perhaps the Military College Loan Repayment Program (MCLRP).
 To learn more about student loan forgiveness, click the link to find our Guide To Student Loan Forgiveness.